bergerbyte/netatmodisplay/README.md

     }

 **Connect through SSH**
-Open Terminal app on your MacBook and type the following command
+Open the Terminal or your SSH Client and type the following command

     $ ssh pi@raspberrypi.local